Oil Paint

 What is it?

-It's an oil painting technique that lifts excess paint or pigments and produces a workable surface.
+It's an oil painting technique that lifts excess paint or pigment to produce a workable surface.

 How to Perform Tonking

-If too much paint has been applied with a thick application, lay an absorbent paper over the area while it is wet.
+If too much paint has been applied in a thick layer, lay absorbent paper over the area while it is wet.
 Smooth it down with the palm of your hand and then gently peel it away.
 This will lift the excess pigment and produce a workable surface.
 You can then repaint the area using the "ghosted" image remaining on the canvas as a guideline.

 Color